 Pet dog owners

-Owners should have their dogs under close control anyway, but if a dog does enter a sett – owners cannot take matters into their own hands and dig into the sett.
+Owners should have their dogs under close control anyway, but if a dog does enter a sett and gets "lost" or "stuck" – owners cannot take matters into their own hands and dig into the sett.
 It is illegal.
 Time – possibly overnight - should be left to allow the dog to find its own way out when the badgers have left to go foraging.
 The sett should be left in peace to allow the badgers to do that.
 If you don’t, you risk all animals underground staying put which makes the problem worse.
 The police and fire brigade should not facilitate a “rescue” without taking proper advice.

 Individuals use a spot light (either hand held or on a vehicle) to pick up animals in the dark, using a variety of dogs depending on the intended victim(s) - deer, hare, fox, badger, to chase, bring down and possibly kill their target.
 Please report the location of any unusual activity at night to the police, if you can make a note of vehicle registrations or take a photo so much the better.
 This activity also risks the safety of farm animals who get caught up in the mayhem along with damage to crops and fencing etc.

 Please report any damage to setts to us [email protected]

 If the damage is very fresh, please also consider the area as a scene of crime and inform the Police on 101.